 FEATURE FILM FOLLIES

 In 1999, Warner Bros. released Wakko's Wish, a 90-minute film starring the Warner siblings and most of the cast from the show.
 The original title for the film was It's a Wakko, Wakko, Wakko, Wakko Wish, an homage to the classic road movie, It's a Mad, Mad, Mad, Mad World.
 However, the studio’s marketing team insisted the title be shorter, so Ruegger knocked it down to Wakko's Wacko Wish.
 The marketing team cut it even further.

 The movie was considered for theatrical release after it was well received by test audiences, but Warner Bros. opted to release it unceremoniously on VHS instead.
-The movie has yet to be released on DVD, though you can buy a digital copy through Amazon or iTunes.
+The movie has yet to have a wide release DVD, though you can buy it through Amazon.